1111112/ChatGPT_Conversations_To_Markdown/README.md

   "enable_summarization": false         // Enable summarization placeholder
 }
 ```

+## Important Note
+The repository includes template files for configuration (`config.template.json`) and running the script (`run_chatgpt_processor.template.sh`).
+You should create your own versions of these files with your personal settings:
+- Copy `config.template.json` to `config.json` and update the paths and settings
+- Copy `run_chatgpt_processor.template.sh` to `run_chatgpt_processor.sh` and update the paths

+Both personal configuration files are excluded from git to protect your privacy.

 Now you can easily read, share, or archive your ChatGPT conversations in a more human-readable format.
 Enjoy!